antoshkaplus/Haskell_Recipes/docs/notes.md

     ```newtype ZipList a = ZipList { getZipList :: [a] }```
 * ```(>>=) :: (Monad m) => m a -> (a -> m b) -> m b```, ```>>=``` - bind
 * Functor => Applicative Functor => Monad
+* every monad is an applicative functor
+* ```do``` expressions are just different syntax for chaining monadic values. we can chain any actions as long as all of them are in the same monad.